onmyway133/Construction/README.md

 - Use @noescape to make sure parameter can not outlive the method call
 - Does not work well on struct, unless we use `mutating`
+- `Configurable` conformance was declared for NSObject
+- `Initable` conformance must be explictly declared

 ## Features